Purpose and Goals of the Collection Development Policy

 The library focuses on adding newly published materials to the collection that are authoritative and/or ground-breaking in their fields; however, librarians are able to make retrospective selections in order to fill gaps or respond to requests with consideration according to selection guidelines.

-The Librarians and staff of the Acquisitions Unit will make the determination about how (and from whom) a resource should be purchased.
+The Librarians and staff of the Acquisitions Unit will make the determination about how a resource should be purchased.
 Subject librarians are encouraged to share any special information.
 Examples include: information about reduced prices, location of out-of-print copies, US or foreign vendors for unique foreign publications.

 For journals: print journals are de-accessioned when Olin purchases digital archives which are perpetual and when there are no objections from faculty.